IanLunn/Hover/README.md

 SASS is non-essential but can speed up development.
 Preprocess SASS with your favourite software or the environment provided via [Grunt](#using-grunt-for-development).

-SASS is used in the hover.css project to separate various CSS into specific files.
-Each effect is within its own file in the `effects` directory. hover.css also uses the following `.scss` files:
+SASS is used in the Hover.css project to separate various CSS into specific files.
+Each effect is within its own file in the `effects` directory.
+Hover.css also uses the following `.scss` files:

 ### _hacks.scss
 Contains some hacks applied to certain effects.
 [Hacks explained here](https://github.com/IanLunn/Hover/wiki/Hacks-Explained).